-I know that it can be hard to come up with Christmas gift ideas for babies—especially if they are newborn and don’t really know what’s going on!
+I know that it can be hard to come up with gift ideas for babies—especially if they are newborn and don’t really know what’s going on!

 My son was only two months old when we celebrated his first Christmas.
 Even though he had no clue what was going on, we tried to make it a special time.

-Read on for great Christmas gift ideas for babies in your family this year!
+Check out these great Christmas gift ideas for babies in your family this year!

 This post may contain affiliate links.
 Read my full disclosure here.